 Contacting the Court after a Missed Court Date in Pennsylvania

-Contacting the court after a missed court date can be beneficial because it can diminish consequences associated with your contempt of court.
+Contacting the court after a missed court date can be beneficial because it can diminish the consequences associated with your contempt of court.
 Doing so as soon as possible after a missed court date is typically your best choice.
+Consulting with reputable law offices can provide you with the necessary guidance to navigate the legal process.

 Being cooperative while you are at the mercy of the court’s judgment is also a great way to alleviate some of the consequences.
 However, pleading your case may not always work; that is why you may need the help of an experienced attorney before you contact the court.